SkymanOne/folidity/reports/progress.typ

 Finally, Algorand offers smart signatures, a program that is delegated a signing authority #footnote[https://developer.algorand.org/docs/get-details/dapps/smart-contracts/smartsigs].
 As they operate in a different way from SCs, they are also outside the scope of this project.

+#v(-2em)

 = Project Planning

-A significant groundwork in research of current solutions and their limitations has been done as illustrated by Gannt chart in \aref{Appendix:Gannt}.
+A significant groundwork in research of current solutions and their limitations has been done as illustrated by Gannt chart in @Appendix:Gannt[Appendix].
 Since the requirements have been collected, some progress has been made in the design of BNF grammar that will later pave the way for the development of the parser.
-It is still possible to research more formal verification methods during the grammar design. \
+It is still possible to research more formal verification methods during the grammar design.

 From the beginning of January, the first iteration of grammar should be completed, and the active development of the type checker and formal verifier should begin.